Chile Digno

-Chile Digno (Spanish for "Worthy Chile") is a Chilean political coalition of left-wing parties with a marxist–leninist, ecologist, regionalist and humanist ideology.
+Chile Digno (Spanish for "Worthy Chile") was a Chilean political coalition of left-wing parties with a communist, ecologist, regionalist and humanist ideology.

 The political alliance was created under the name Unity for Change after the victory of the conservative coalition Chile Vamos in the 2017 general election.

 Composition

 The coalition consisted of the Communist Party of Chile (PCCh), a former party of the New Majority.
 In addition, Chile Digno also included the Progressive Party and the Social Green Regionalist Federation.
 The Progressive Party left the coalition in 2020.